PrivacyLx/devops/ansible/roles/caddy-website/README.md

   - fetches the latest version of the website
   - uses [hugo](https://gohugo.io) to build it into static html (using docker)
   - installs caddy server and puts the website live with https
+  - configures .onion v2 and v3 for the website provided the urls and private keys
   - updates website from the source hourly (runs template update-script.sh)

 ## Variables